 Under the graph, there will be a statistical abstract that has information about the source and dataset.
 This information also includes broad category labels, subject terms, technical documentation, a DOI or option to create a DOI, and a citation that can be changed into many different formats using the toolbar above the graph.

-To save data from Data Planet Statistical Datasets, click on the Export button on the toolbar above the graph.
+To save data from Sage Data, click on the Export button on the toolbar above the graph.

 This will open a menu with list of file type options for saving.